JuliaAI/MLJ.jl/docs/src/evaluating_model_performance.md

 ## Custom resampling strategies

-To define your resampling strategy, make relevant parameters of your strategy the fields of a new type `MyResamplingStrategy <:
+To define a new resampling strategy, make relevant parameters of your strategy the fields of a new type `MyResamplingStrategy <:
 MLJ.ResamplingStrategy`, and implement one of the following methods: